SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 = Conclusions and Future Work

 This work systematically investigated whether learned image enhancement or direct architectural improvements better support optic disc and cup segmentation in fundus images.
-Our findings decisively demonstrate that task-specific architectural integration is superior to preprocessing-based approaches—whether traditional or learned.
+Our findings suggest that task-specific architectural integration is a more efficient approach than preprocessing-based methods—whether traditional or learned.
+While the quantitative performance differences are modest, the efficiency gains in terms of parameters and training time represent a meaningful practical advantage.

-== The Failure of Enhancement-Based Approaches
+== The Limited Benefit of Enhancement-Based Approaches

-The comprehensive evaluation reveals that all three enhancement strategies failed to provide meaningful improvements:
+The comprehensive evaluation reveals that all three enhancement strategies provided minimal or negative performance impact:

 *Traditional Preprocessing (CLAHE):* Despite widespread use in medical imaging literature @HaorenXiong.2025 @Zedan.2025, CLAHE preprocessing yielded #calc.round(data.clahe.delta_miou * 100, digits: 2)% mIoU decrease compared to baseline (#calc.round(data.clahe.miou * 100, digits: 2)% vs. #calc.round(data.baseline_unet.miou * 100, digits: 2)%).
-This contradicts the common assumption that contrast enhancement benefits deep learning pipelines and suggests that modern CNNs already learn optimal feature representations in early layers.
+This contrasts with findings from other works where CLAHE proved beneficial, and suggests that the utility of contrast enhancement may depend heavily on the specific architecture, dataset, and resolution used.

 *Learned Standard Enhancer:* Even with end-to-end joint training, the standard enhancer achieved only +#calc.round(data.baseline_std_enhancer.delta_miou * 100, digits: 2)% improvement—a marginal gain that falls within typical performance variance.
 The #calc.round((data.baseline_std_enhancer.parameters - data.baseline_unet.parameters) / 1000, digits: 0)K additional parameters and two-phase training complexity provide negligible benefit.

-*Learned Multi-Scale Enhancer:* Most critically, the ASPP-based atrous enhancer—designed to learn multi-scale image transformations—actually degraded performance by #calc.round(calc.abs(data.baseline_atrous_enhancer.delta_miou) * 100, digits: 2)% (#calc.round(data.baseline_atrous_enhancer.miou * 100, digits: 2)% mIoU).
-This demonstrates that sophisticated multi-scale preprocessing architectures do not translate to improved segmentation accuracy, even when trained jointly with the segmentation model.
+*Learned Multi-Scale Enhancer:* The ASPP-based atrous enhancer—designed to learn multi-scale image transformations—showed a slight performance degradation of #calc.round(calc.abs(data.baseline_atrous_enhancer.delta_miou) * 100, digits: 2)% (#calc.round(data.baseline_atrous_enhancer.miou * 100, digits: 2)% mIoU).
+This demonstrates that sophisticated multi-scale preprocessing architectures do not necessarily translate to improved segmentation accuracy, even when trained jointly with the segmentation model.

 The fundamental issue is that enhancers optimize for task-agnostic image quality rather than segmentation-relevant features.
-The two-phase training strategy further limits effectiveness: Phase 1's frozen UNet prevents the enhancer from learning task-specific transformations, while Phase 2 cannot fully recover from suboptimal initialization.
+The two-phase training strategy may further limit effectiveness: Phase 1's frozen UNet prevents the enhancer from learning truly task-specific transformations from the outset, while Phase 2's joint training cannot fully compensate for this suboptimal initialization.
 Visualization of enhanced images (@fig_std_enhancer_top5_sample_218, @fig_atrous_enhancer_top1_sample_391) confirms that enhancers primarily modify backgrounds and vessels rather than critical disc/cup boundaries.

-== Architectural Integration: The Superior Approach
+== Architectural Integration: A More Efficient Approach

-In stark contrast, ASPP-UNet achieved #calc.round(data.aspp_unet.delta_miou * 100, digits: 2)% mIoU improvement (#calc.round(data.aspp_unet.miou * 100, digits: 2)%) through direct architectural integration of multi-scale features.
-Critically, this was accomplished with #calc.round((1 - data.aspp_unet.parameters / data.baseline_unet.parameters) * 100, digits: 2)% fewer parameters (#calc.round(data.aspp_unet.parameters / 1000000, digits: 2)M vs. #calc.round(data.baseline_unet.parameters / 1000000, digits: 2)M) and faster convergence (67 vs. 100 epochs).
-The ASPP bottleneck learns multi-scale representations directly optimized for segmentation through true end-to-end training, proving more effective than any preprocessing-based approach.
+ASPP-UNet achieved #calc.round(data.aspp_unet.delta_miou * 100, digits: 2)% mIoU improvement (#calc.round(data.aspp_unet.miou * 100, digits: 2)%) through direct architectural integration of multi-scale features.
+While this quantitative gain is modest, the true strength lies in the efficiency advantages: this performance was accomplished with #calc.round((1 - data.aspp_unet.parameters / data.baseline_unet.parameters) * 100, digits: 2)% fewer parameters (#calc.round(data.aspp_unet.parameters / 1000000, digits: 2)M vs. #calc.round(data.baseline_unet.parameters / 1000000, digits: 2)M) and #calc.round((1 - conv.aspp_unet.total_epochs / conv.unet.total_epochs) * 100, digits: 0)% faster convergence (#conv.aspp_unet.total_epochs vs. #conv.unet.total_epochs epochs).

+These efficiency gains have practical implications for deployment and training at scale.
+A model with #calc.round((1 - data.aspp_unet.parameters / data.baseline_unet.parameters) * 100, digits: 2)% fewer parameters requires less memory, enables larger batch sizes, and can run on more resource-constrained devices.
+The #calc.round((1 - data.aspp_unet.parameters / data.baseline_unet.parameters) * 100, digits: 2)% reduction in training time translates to faster iteration cycles during model development.
+Combined with the improved or comparable segmentation accuracy, ASPP-UNet represents a more efficient solution than either the baseline or any of the preprocessing-enhanced approaches.

+The ASPP bottleneck learns multi-scale representations directly optimized for segmentation through true end-to-end training, which appears more effective than separating enhancement and segmentation into distinct optimization problems.
 This finding challenges the prevalent practice of treating enhancement as a separate preprocessing step in medical image analysis pipelines.
-Our results suggest that architectural improvements targeting the specific analysis task should be prioritized over generic image enhancement techniques.
+Our results suggest that architectural improvements targeting the specific analysis task should be prioritized over generic image enhancement techniques, particularly when efficiency and deployment constraints are considerations.

 == Limitations and Future Work